 Insufficient Planning for Data Preparation

 Data migration is not the same as copying information, so transferring data to a particular cloud storage solution requires good preparation.
 The time allowed for it must be measured in the data migration plan and the budget as well.
 If you ignore this step, you may lose the chance to filter out redundant data, like backups, old versions, or draft files that are often available in data sets that would not be required in the cloud workflow.
 The key is to discover an automated approach to choose what data will be moved and then save the important records without overlooking that various cloud workflows may need the data in a diverse format or enterprise than on-premises applications.

 Lack of Data Integrity Assessment and Protection

-The data validation is a vital step and also the easiest to however, it should not be assumed on the basis of thoughts and opinions but on confirmed facts.
+Data validation is a vital step and also the easiest to however, it should not be assumed on the basis of thoughts and opinions but on confirmed facts.
 There is a valid concern that unauthorized access can occur during data transfer.
-It is the preparation and transfer of the data where the information is most vulnerable to loss or hacking.
+It is the preparation and transfer of the data where the information is most vulnerable to lose or hacking.